ukoda/lcd4linux-ax206/README.md

 More details below.

+## Current status

+Now building and working on Rocky 8.6 with DPF and X11 drivers.

 ## Warnings

 I am an embedded systems engineer more used to writing C code for bare metal systems and basic Posix tools.
 The way I do things here may not be the proper way for such a project but the lack of documentation in the original project left me unable to simply build a binary I needed.
 Therefore I have simply done what works for me.
 If you don't like it I would refer you back to the original project.
 I will try and make commits somewhat atomic so they may still be of use in other forks as a reference for potential changes.